 Physical examinations include skin, head, neck, cardiovascular system, respiratory system, gastrointestinal system, psychological and neurological system, and musculoskeletal system.
+ASA-PS and Mallampati (oropharyngeal exam) classifications will also be evaluated.
 These assessments will be completed at screening, and a focused physical exam will be repeated as needed to assess AEs.
 Physical examination data will not be tabulated but will be presented in a by-subject listing.